Facts about the moon

 When the Earth was struck by an object the size of Mars, the debris clumped together and formed the moon.

 If you pay close attention to the moon, you’ll notice that it changes every day.
-Sometimes, it’s shape is full, half or just a sliver.
-From new moon to full moon, there are 8 major phases of the moon.
+Sometimes, its shape is full, half, or just a sliver.
+From the new moon to the full moon, there are 8 major phases of the moon.

 Because we always have a day and night on Earth, the sun always illuminates one side.
 Similarly, the sun illuminates the moon as it orbits the Earth.

 We see this reflected light from Earth from different perspectives.
-This, it entirely depends on the angle the light reflects from the moon.
+Thus, it entirely depends on the angle the light reflects from the moon.

 It’s not only rotation that causes Earth to flatten at the poles, but it’s also from the moon’s gravitational pull.
 Because the moon is close to the Earth, it stretches the planet where it’s facing.